GenBot-Workshop/genbot-workshop.github.io/README.md

-# equivision.github.io
+# genbot.github.io
-Website for Workshop on Equivariant Vision: From Theory to Practice
+Website for Workshop on Generative Models for Robot Learning